littleonetwo/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is the language used to access the information from a database and the relational database is a type of database you would use SQL with.

 - [ ] Why do tables need a `primary key`?

+it allows your data to be organized and not conflict with itself as that column is unique i.e. id that increments by 1 with each record added.

 - [ ] What is the name given to a table column that references the primary key on another table.

+foreign key

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+intermediary table that joins the 2 tables together.

 ## Minimum Viable Product